mimiyin/coding-for-emotional-impact/Syllabus.md

 Coding For Emotional Impact
 ===========================
 This class is for anyone trying to use code to tell a story, compose music, or embue a physical object with emotion.
-We will be looking at examples from abroad array of media and disciplines from the column structure of Greek temples to music (classical and contemporary) to poetry by Bob Dylan and Seamus Heaney to paintings by Mark Rothko to story-driven video games like Red Dead Redemption and yes Youtube videos.
+We will be looking at examples from abroad array of media and disciplines from the column structure of Greek temples to music (classical and contemporary) to poetry by Bob Dylan and Seamus Heaney to paintings by Mark Rothko to story-driven video games like Red Dead Redemption and yes Youtube cat videos.
 More details to come!
+[Full description.](#full)
 ## Syllabus (Work in Progress)
 ###Week 1: Seeing, Hearing, Sensing, Feeling
 - What is narrative arc?
 What is composition?
 What are its basic building blocks?